 One night, we had some friends over for dinner, and they were bringing dessert.
 The wife had brought this amazing apple pie that she had made.
 One taste of the crust, and I knew that Pillsbury was not present that evening.
 The dough boy had been outdone by my friend’s amazing homemade pie crust!

 Luckily, I had the good sense to track her down later for the recipe–one that only included four ingredients.
 Yep.
 Only four.
 And once you make your first crust from scratch, you will gladly leave the Pillsbury version at the store, along with it’s 8 extra unhealthy ingredients.
+The Pillsbury crust has since made it onto my list of the five worst convenience holiday foods.

 - 1¼ cup unbleached all-purpose flour